samsmithnz/RepoGovernance/README.md

 - [TechDebtIdentification](https://github.com/samsmithnz/TechDebtIdentification): To identify what version of .NET my projects are using
 - [DevOpsMetrics](https://github.com/samsmithnz/DevOpsMetrics): to calculate DORA/DevOps Metrics on my projects

+This is how the dependencies look in a graph:
 ```mermaid
   graph LR;
       GitHubDotNet-->RepoAutomation;